 OPEN SCHOLARSHIPS FOR CURRENT STUDENTS

 Each term, the Undergraduate Open Scholarship recognizes and supports undergraduate students who are highly qualified academically.
-No application is required—all current students are eligible!
+No application is required—students who meet eligibility criteria are considered automatically!

 ENTRANCE AID FOR FUTURE STUDENTS